jymjam/Monoalphabetic_cipher/README.md

 ### Monoalphabetic cipher implementation in python
-No extra dependencies; just copy and run in python3.X env
+No extra dependencies; just download and run with python3.X

 To Do (part 2):
 - [ ] Enhance encryption security to beat cryptanalysis